armele/ott/README.md

 - FLOOFY LEAVES!
 - Lowered the Shield when equipped so you can actually, ya know, see what you're doing
 - Lowered the Totem of Undying, see above
-- Found and imported a slew of missing sound files (ongoing)
+- Identified and added missing sound files (ongoing)
 - Identified and added missing recipes (ongoing)
 - Added the evil Hedge
     - Evil Cackling Ensues